 This bit along with the TMODE field in TxCTL1 register determines the operating mode of the timer.
 This is the most significant bit of the Timer mode selection value.
-See the TxCTL1 register description on the next page for additional details.
+See the TxCTL1 register description for details of the full timer mode decoding.

-TICONFIG-Timer Interrupt Configuration

-This field configures timer interrupt definition.
+TICONFIG-Timer Interrupt Configuration This field configures timer interrupt definition.

-0x = Timer Interrupt occurs on all defined Reload, Compare and Input Events

-10 = Timer Interrupt only on defined Input Capture/Deassertion Events

-11 = Timer Interrupt only on defined Reload/Compare Events
+- 0x = Timer Interrupt occurs on all defined Reload, Compare and Input Events - 10 = Timer Interrupt only on defined Input Capture/Deassertion Events - 11 = Timer Interrupt only on defined Reload/Compare Events